Ativan Half-Life, Peak Concentration & Duration

 Ativan (Lorazepam) is a drug that’s used to treat generalized anxiety, insomnia, nausea, and seizures.
 It’s also used in hospitals to sedate aggressive patients.
-Ativan is an active benzodiazepine and some people abuse the drug due to some recreational effects it has.
-Note that Ativan is habit-forming and even administered as prescribed, the drug can induce tolerance and lead to dependency.
+Ativan is an active benzodiazepine and some people abuse the drug due to its recreational effects.

 Ativan has an intermediate half-life.
 Users and medical data prove that its half-life is longer than Xanax but shorter than Valium.
 The average half-life of Ativan is around 12 hours, but some studies suggest that it could be up 18 hours.